OptimizeGEO Logo

 How does automating AI search visibility tracking work?

-Which AI platforms should be tracked?
+Which AI platforms should I track for AI search visibility?

 Track ChatGPT, Perplexity, Google AI Overviews, and Gemini for broad coverage of AI-driven discovery.

-What metrics do AI visibility APIs return?
+What metrics does an AI visibility tracking API return?

 Core metrics include mentions, citation sources, AI Share of Voice, citation rank, sentiment, competitor presence, and platform coverage.